miss-sophie/ansible-proxmox/README.md

 * no_enterprise: bool (set to false if you have a valid enterprise subscription)
 * manage_users_with_ansible: bool
+* proxmox_version: string, for avialable versions look [here](http://download.proxmox.com/debian/pve/dists/stretch/pve-no-subscription/binary-amd64/)

 ## User Managment with this role

-his role can create users and user groups.
+This role can create users and user groups.
 To be able to use this function, users and groups must be defined as follows:

 ```yaml
 pve_groups: